Relationship manager: Fostering strong client relationships

 - Maintain ongoing relationships with existing clients

-Sales relationship managers possess strong negotiation and communication skills to address customers’ needs and close deals.
+So they need strong talk and deal-making skills to meet needs and close deals.

 Supplier relationship managers

-Supplier relationship managers focus on correspondence with the company’s suppliers.
+Supplier relationship managers focus on ties with the company’s suppliers.
 Their duties include:

 - Ensure the timely delivery of goods and services